../traces

 Oh, and it could take up to a minute per part.
 Horrid.
 I don't have to have taste to know that is trash UX — if anything loads for more than 5 seconds my intuition is that it's borked.

 So we treated model choice as a benchmark instead of a default.
 The sourcing work is small and well-defined — take a natural-language request, call a supplier tool, return a ranked in-stock part — so a frontier model is overkill.
-OpenRouter let us swap models behind one API and race them on the exact same workload:
+Everything runs behind one OpenAI-compatible API, so the same agent races a local model and a handful of OpenRouter models on the exact same workload:

 MODELS = [